martinthomson/sup-ai/README.md

 // Construct usage preferences with the default usages. let mut up = UsagePreferences::default();

-// You can take any string or bytes you like.
+// An expression is a string or bytes, as dictated by the source.
 // This might be sourced from robots.txt, an HTTP header, metadata, or anywhere. let expression = "tdm=y,ai=n";
 up.parse(expression);